In this section you will learn how to create your own external themes and distribute them via a plugin.

 If we get enough submissions we might even host a gallery!

 The best way to illustrate it is by doing a tutorial.

-First of all, you will need the Plugin DevKit.
-Please refer to the Getting Started section to download the necessary dependencies.
+First, you will need the Plugin DevKit.
+Please refer to the JetBrains documentation to download the necessary dependencies.